dzconseil/tech-challenge/en/backend.md

 1. Must be a **RESTful** HTTP API
 2. The API must implement 4 endpoints with path, method, request and response body as specified
     - One endpoint to create a new thread [see sample](#create-a-new-thread)
-        - To create a thread , the API client must provide a subject and a recipent
+        - To create a thread , the API client must provide a subject and a recipient
-        - The API responds an object for the newly created thread the thread UUID
+        - The API responds with an object for the newly created thread
     - One endpoint to show a thread [see sample](#show-thread)
     - One endpoint to list all threads [see sample](#list-threads)
     - One endpoint to create a new message [see sample](#create-a-new-message)